-I have been in healthcare as an administrator for 13 years building and managing physician practices.
-I worked for Blue Cross Blue Shield of Ohio for 10 years prior to this, processing and adjudicating claims for payment or denial.
-I was also a BC/BS customer service representative answering customer inquiries for over 65 subscribers.
-Additionally, I worked for four years fitting, coding, and billing for DME (Durable Medical Equipment) products.
-I am coding certified and am presently teaching both associate’s- and bachelor’s-level health science courses in the online environment.
-I am also an associate dean here at Independence University.
+I have been a healthcare administrator for 13 years, building and managing physician practices.
+Prior to this, I worked for Blue Cross Blue Shield of Ohio for ten years, processing and adjudicating claims and answering telephone inquiries for over 65 subscribers.
+I am coding certified and worked for four years fitting, coding, and billing for DME (Durable Medical Equipment) products.
+I am currently teaching online health science courses at both the associate’s and bachelor’s degree levels.
+I am also an associate dean at Independence University.

-I earned my degrees as an online student from Keiser University while working full time, building and managing physician practices, and caring for a home and family.
-Online learning offers many advantages, including being accessible 24/7, which is a terrific thing when we have to work full time, among other responsibilities.
+I earned my degrees as an online student from Keiser University while working full-time building and managing physician practices, as well as caring for a home and family.
+Online learning offers many advantages, including being accessible 24/7, which is a terrific thing when one has to work full-time and has other responsibilities.

-Many students are unable to attend class consistently in the on campus environment due to work, childcare, or transportation issues.
+Many students are unable to attend class consistently in the on-campus environment due to work, childcare, or transportation issues.
 The online platform allows us to get around these obstacles and opens more opportunities to us as well.
-I feel this is very important to the country as a whole, since more and more people are unemployed and need to be retrained in new careers that they find rewarding.
-As professionals within a field of study, we can not only impart direction, but also mentor the students we are brought together with.
+I feel this is very important to the country as a whole, since more and more people are unemployed and need to be retrained in new, rewarding careers.
+As professionals within a field of study, we are able to not only impart direction, but also mentor the students we are brought together with.
 As such, I look forward to sharing in your virtual educational journey!

 I was born in New Jersey in 1963 but spent the majority of my childhood in New York.
 I served in the U.S. Army for four years in several overseas tours.
 I currently reside in Philadelphia, Pennsylvania, with my husband of 13 years, three dogs, and two cats (I love animals!).
 I have a lovely daughter and twin granddaughters whom I adore.

-I earned a bachelor’s in social work through Temple University in Philadelphia with a focus was on gerontology.
+I earned a bachelor’s degree in social work with a focus on gerontology through Temple University in Philadelphia with a focus was on gerontology.
 I obtained a master of science degree in criminal justice through Andrew Jackson University in Birmingham, Alabama, and I earned a master’s degree and a doctorate (ABD) in business administration with a concentration in criminal justice through Northcentral University in Arizona.